Paper on Skin™ 2026

 2. Finalists may request performative or technical elements to be incorporated into the presentation as they relate to their individual piece.
 Finalists must be aware that there are inherent constraints involving time, safety and equity.
 Paper on Skin™ reserves the right to have final say regarding specific requests.

-4. Finalists intending to be present will be notified after pre-selection about specific logistics (times, access etc) relating to dress rehearsals and the gala event day.
+4. Finalists intending to be present will be notified after pre-selection about specific logistics (times, access etc) relating to rehearsals and the gala event day.

-5. Note clause 3.8 whereby failure to comply with essential requirements ‘…may impact coordinator’s decisions regarding how the work will be included and/or presented at the gala parade, or during filming, photography and the exhibition.
+7. Note clause 3.8 whereby failure to comply with essential requirements ‘…may impact coordinator’s decisions regarding how the work will be included and/or presented at the gala parade, or during filming, photography and the exhibition.
 Coordinator’s reserve this right to preserve and maintain standards of quality and safety’.

 12 EXHIBITION

-1. Finalist’s works will be retained for exhibition at the Devonport Regional Art Gallery from 28th Sept – 16th Nov 2024.
+1. Finalist’s works will be retained for exhibition at the Devonport Regional Art Gallery from 10th Oct – 14th Nov 2026.

 2. Finalists will be required to provide additional information about their pieces (dimensions, materials, approximate value) for exhibition purposes.

 3. Note clause 3.8 whereby failure to comply with essential requirements ‘…may impact coordinator’s decisions regarding how the work will be included and/or presented at the gala parade, or during filming, photography and the exhibition.
-Coordinator’s reserve this right to preserve and maintain standards of quality and safety’.
+Coordinator’s reserve this right to preserve and maintain standards of quality and safety’

 13 MODELS

-2. If a finalist wishes to use their own model, or to model the work themselves, this is to be negotiated with Paper on Skin™ organisers.
+2. f a finalist wishes to use their own model, or to model the work themselves, this is to be negotiated with Paper on Skin™ organisers.
 The following conditions must be satisfied and agreement indicated by ticking ‘YES’ on the relevant section of the Entry Form:

 - the model must be available at designated times for filming/photography